 I bought this book Babur Nama after reading a wonderful review of this book in Times of India a few months back.
 And I think apart from everything else I need to stop trusting them on book reviews too.

-I am not sure how Babur would have written his journal and what kind of language he would have used, but the translation seems to be not so great.
-It looks like a encyclopedia of names and names and who was sent where and when.
-All you get to know after reading the whole book is that the only thing that Babur did in his lifetime was to keep moving and conquering the kingdoms as we moved east from his place of birth.
-There is no insight into what was going on his mind when he was fighting all these battles, what is it that he wanted to achieve by always being on the march and by living a rough and tough life, full of dangers at every moment.
+I am not sure how Babur would have written his journal.
+And what kind of language he would have used.
+But the translation seems to be not so great.
+It looks like an encyclopedia of names and names and who was sent where and when.
+All you get to know after reading the whole book Babur Nama is that the only thing that Babur did in his lifetime was to keep moving and conquering the kingdoms as he moved east from his place of birth.
+There is no insight into what was going on his mind when he was fighting all these battles.
+What is it that he wanted to achieve by always being on the march and by living a rough and tough life, full of dangers at every moment.

-He does come out as someone fond of fruits specially watermelons, and he describes the quality of melons in detail wherever he goes, to the extent at times it seems that he is judging the quality of the place by judging the quality of the watermelons found there.
+He does come out as someone fond of fruits especially watermelons.
+And he describes the quality of melons in detail wherever he goes.
+To the extent, at times it seems that he is judging the quality of the place by judging the quality of the watermelons found there.
 His description of Kabul almost makes you feel like packing your bags and go there.
 That is the place that he liked the most.
-He did all his prayers everyday and when he describes any activity, time is always referenced from the prayer time.
-You appreciate his grit, when you read about how many times he has fallen ill various kinds of diseases, but never gave up what he had set out to achieve.
+He did all his prayers every day.
+And when he describes any activity, time is always referenced from the prayer time.
+You appreciate his grit when you read about how many times he has fallen ill with various kinds of diseases.
+But never gave up what he had set out to achieve.